- Faculty & Staff

 A: At the hearing, you and the accused student will have the opportunity to explain the circumstances surrounding the incident and call witnesses.
 Both parties can ask questions of any witnesses (through the Judicial Board).

 Q: What happens after I file a complaint?

-A: If you file a complaint, you will be contacted by a professional staff member from Judicial Affairs to discuss the report.
-Usually, this person will want to have a one-on-one meeting with you to discuss the report, your options, and the process.
+A: After a complaint is filed, you will be contacted by a staff member from Judicial Affairs to discuss the report.
+Usually, this person will want to have a one-on-one meeting with you to discuss the report, your options, available resources, and the judicial process.